Capillary refill: In adults

 CRT can be measured by applying pressure to the pad of a finger or toe for 5–10 seconds.
 It became popularized in the 1980s when Champion et al. proposed a CRT of less than 2 seconds be deemed normal and included CRT in the Trauma Score.
 The value of 2 seconds for a normal CRT that was proposed by Dr Champion had been arbitrarily chosen by his nurse, and no evidence supporting that value has subsequently been found.
 CRT has been shown to be influenced by ambient temperature, age, sex, and the anatomical testing and lighting conditions.
 The most reliable and applicable site for CRT testing is the finger pulp (not at the fingernail), and the cut-off value for the normal CRT should be 3 seconds, not 2 seconds.

 To assess shock, central CRT, which is done by assessing capillary refill time at the sternum, rather than finger CRT, is more useful.

 In infants

 In newborn infants, capillary refill time can be measured by pressing on the sternum for five seconds with a finger or thumb, and noting the time needed for the color to return once the pressure is released (central CRT).
 The upper normal limit for capillary refill in newborns is 3 seconds.
-Capillary refill time can also be assessed in animals by pressing on their gums as opposed to the sternum which is generally covered with fur or inaccessible.

 A prolonged capillary refill time may be a sign of shock and can also indicate dehydration and may be a sign of dengue hemorrhagic fever and decreased peripheral perfusion.
 Prolonged capillary refill time may also suggest peripheral artery disease.
 It is generally accepted that the test is affected by many different external factors and therefore should not be relied upon as a universal diagnostic measure.